 Will AI slow down hiring?

-In its latest "Future of Jobs" survey, the World Economic Forum expects disruption for approximately 23 % jobs.
-Of course, this does not mean that all these jobs will disappear, some will be eliminated and others will appear anew.
-Crucially, the World Economic Forum expects a total of 14 million fewer jobs over five years, with their estimates of 83 million job losses and only 69 million new jobs.
+The World Economic Forum, in its latest study “Future of Jobs”, expects disruption to account for approximately 23 % jobs.
+Of course, this does not mean that all of these jobs will disappear, some will be eliminated and others will appear again.
+The important thing is that the World Economic Forum expects a total of 14 million fewer jobs in five years, as they estimate that 83 million jobs will disappear and only 69 million will appear.

-"In general, the rate of change is quite high,” she told CNBC Saadia Zahidi, Director General at the World Economic Forum.
+“In general, the rate of change is quite high", she told CNBC Saadia Zahidi, Director General at the World Economic Forum.
 The report's findings are largely based on a survey of 803 companies employing a total of 11.3 million workers in 45 different economies around the world.

 According to the WEF, the disruptions mentioned above will be influenced by many factors, from technological developments such as artificial intelligence to climate change.

-Concerns about technological change negatively impacting jobs are growing, especially since generative artificial intelligence, especially here we are targeting tools like ChatGPT, has entered the general public.
-The research "Future of Jobs" showed that technology is one of the main factors when we talk about job losses.
+Concerns about technological change negatively impacting jobs have been growing, especially since generative artificial intelligence, specifically targeting tools like ChatGPT, has entered the mainstream.
+The Future of Jobs study found that technology is one of the main factors in job losses.

 However, the surveyed companies generally do not see technological changes as negative.